agnusmaximus/Word2Bits/README.md

 ```
 Description of the most common flags
 ```
-- train                       Input corpus text file
-- quantization_level          Number of bits for each parameter.
+-train                       Input corpus text file -quantization_level          Number of bits for each parameter.
 0 is full precision (or 32 bits).
-- size                        Word vector dimension
+-size                        Word vector dimension -window                      Window size
-- window                      Window size
-- negative                    Negative sample size
-- threads                     Number of threads to use to train
-- iter                        Number of epochs to train
-- min-count                   Minimum count value.
+-negative                    Negative sample size -threads                     Number of threads to use to train -iter                        Number of epochs to train -min-count                   Minimum count value.
 Words appearing less than value are removed from corpus.
-- output                      Path to write output word vectors
-- binary                      0 to write in Glove format; 1 to write in binary format.
+-output                      Path to write output word vectors -binary                      0 to write in Glove format; 1 to write in binary format.
 ```

 ### Tutorial - text8